 Alfonza’s customer friendly staff is dedicated to taking care of our customers.
 Our professional delivery drivers are trained in all facets of their job, whether it is a bulk load delivery or smaller delivery.
-With our forklifts and dump trucks, we deliver Mulch, Soils, Sand, Gravel, Firewood, BERMUDA, CENTIPEDE, ST. AUGUSTINE or EMPIRE ZOYSIA grass directly to job sites.
-We also are capable of meeting your larger needs.
+With our forklifts and dump trucks, we deliver Mulch, Soils, Sand, Gravel, Firewood, and Pinestraw directly to your location.
+See below for our delivery areas and pricing.

 Alfonza’s owns and maintains a fleet of delivery trucks that deliver full truckloads of bulk mulch, soil amendments, and groundcover all over Columbia, Lexington, Chapin, Ballentine, Irmo, and surrounding areas in South Carolina.

 Same Day & Next Day Deliveries Available.
 Call (803) 407-6396 For Details

 2 yard minimum and delivery pricing is per load delivered